Texas-Robotics-Academy/markdown/in_person/programming_math.md

 {{ site.data.alerts.end }}

 {{ site.data.alerts.tip }}
-Notice how the value for earthWeight is printed with "lbs" right next to it?
-Cout will not add spaces between the strings and the variables you print.
+Notice how the value for `earthWeight` is printed with "lbs" right next to it? `cout` will not add spaces between the strings and the variables you print.
 For readability, it's good practice to include these spaces yourself.
 {{ site.data.alerts.end }}